Design Sprint

 A design sprint typically lasts five days in its original form and consists of well-defined steps.
 A team with diverse expertise gathers to focus on solving a specific challenge.
 The composition of the team and the experts called in at certain points are crucial for finding a solution to the identified challenge.

-In ISWIM, the preparatory work before the sprint week is crucial for transparently, efficiently, and creatively mapping, sketching, discussing, and prioritizing the treatment solutions considered most relevant to test in Värpinge.
-The project does not strictly follow the traditional steps of a design sprint but adapts and evolves the sprint according to the project’s needs.
+In ISWIM, the preparatory work before the sprint week was crucial for transparently, efficiently, and creatively mapping, sketching, discussing, and prioritizing the treatment solutions considered most relevant to test in Värpinge.
+The project did not strictly follow the traditional steps of a design sprint but adaped and evolved the sprint according to the project’s needs.

 Design Sprint for Värpinge